 Dwelling Fire Insurance

-Landlord Insurance or commonly known as a Dwellingfire Policy is generally for property owners that use their property as an investment property, renting the property to a tenant or family member and does not live in the home.
+Landlord Insurance or commonly known as a Dwelling Fire Policy is generally for property owners that use their property as an investment property, renting the property to a tenant or family member and does not live in the home.
 This type of policy includes benefits similar of a standard homeowners policy, helping to protect the financial investment the property owner has in the property.
 These policies cover the structure and connected structures however would offer contents coverage for any contents that belong to the landlord inside the home.
-Dwellingfire policies offer:

-Property Damage: Coverage to your damaged structure or personal property from a covered loss associated with your investment property.
+Property Damage refers to coverage to your damaged structure or personal property from a covered loss associated with your investment property.

-Liability coverage: This important coverage helps protect you against liability claims and lawsuits, as well as costs associated with bodily injury claims on your property.
+Liability Coverage refers to important coverage that helps protect you against liability claims and lawsuits, as well as costs associated with bodily injury claims on your property.

-Loss of Income: Coverage that helps compensate you for any lost income in the event that a rental property becomes inhabitable due to a covered loss.
+Loss of Income refers to coverage that helps compensate you for any lost income in the event that a rental property becomes inhabitable due to a covered loss.
 Also known as rental reimbursement that prevents you from losing income from the rent of your tenants.

 Water Damage refers to coverage that...